Common Mistakes Car Accident Victims Make and How to Avoid Them

 Leaving the Scene of the Accident

 This is a major mistake, no matter the cause of the accident.
-Even in minor accidents, you should never leave the scene of accident an accident you are involved in.
+Even in minor accidents, you should never leave the scene of an accident you are involved in.

 You want to remain at the scene, assess the damage, and exchange contact information with the other driver.
 If you are hurt, your health should be your primary concern.